adrincont/BMTAR/README.md

 autoplot.regime_model(estruc,3)
 autoplot.regime_model(estruc,4)
 autoplot.regime_model(estruc,5)
-diagnostic_mtar(estruc,CusumSQ = 0.05333)
+diagnostic_mtar(estruc)
 ```

 ## Other useful examples
-MTAR is a general model were it is possible to specificated other kind of models we are familiar with, like:
+MTAR is a general model were it is possible to specificated other kind of models we are familiar with, like

-- Basic auto-regressive model AR(p):
+- Basic auto-regressive model AR(p)
-- Vector auto-regressive model VAR(p):
+- Vector auto-regressive model VAR(p)
-- Threshold auto-regressive model TAR(l,p,q):
+- Threshold auto-regressive model TAR(l,pj).

 | spec/Model | AR | VAR | TAR |
 | :---  | :---: | :---: | :---: |